-Criminals are using Voice over IP (VOIP) and phone spoofing software to impersonate a phone number’s caller ID.
+Criminals are using Voice over IP (VOIP) and phone spoofing software to impersonate a phone number’s caller ID, displaying a different phone number for calls and texts.
 They can be anyone from the bank to government agencies, aiming at stealing your identity and drain your bank account.

 This type of Caller ID phone phishing scams are known as vishing, and they are fooling even the most tech-savvy people out there!